thevillagehacker/thevillagehacker.github.io/about.md

 - Utilized both automated and manual tools to perform Network penetration testing activities, ensuring the security of the organization's infrastructure.<br>
 - Conducted Security audits for network devices, adhering to security standards and Minimum Security Baseline for the client.<br>
 - Conducted vulnerability and compliance scanning on target machines and reviewed security results, assisting in monthly conference calls to discuss implementation and upgrade of critical infrastructure.<br>
-- Analyzed security results, drew conclusions, and developed targeted testing as necessary to maintain a secure environment.<br>
 - Collaborated with application developers to validate, assess, understand the root cause, and mitigate vulnerabilities, ensuring compliance with industry standards.<br>
 - Developed and implemented tools and techniques to perform ongoing security assessments of the environment, ensuring continued security and compliance.
 </details>